Back in Action (2025 film): Plot

 CIA NOC operatives Matt and his pregnant fiancée Emily are tasked by their superior and friend Chuck to secure the Industrial Control Systems (ICS) – a device that can control any electronic system, from the Polish KGB agent-turned terrorist Balthazzar Gor during his children's grandiose birthday party.

-Matt and Emily manage to steal the device and escape to a rendezvous point.
-However, on their flight home, the crew ambushes them for the Key as they are on Gor's payroll.
-The duo manages to neutralize the flight crew and barely escapes the plane crash.
+They manage to steal the device, but narrowly escaped death from the plane crash when the flight crew–revealed to be under Gor's payroll to retrieve the device, ambushes them on the return flight.
 Realizing someone must have fed the flight crew information of their Key, the pair decide to go off grid.

 Fifteen years later, the now married Matt and Emily reside in Atlanta under new identities while trying to care for their children Leo and Alice.
-This is until a filmed brawl involving the couple inside a nightclub attracts the attention of Chuck, as well as Gor's Polish–Belarusian mercenary group Volka, whose men shoot Chuck while he is trying to warn Matt and Emily.
+They spot Alice inside the nightclub but are forced into a brawl when Alice's club-going friends becomes aggressive.
+Their actions became a viral sensation and attracted the attention of both Chuck, and Gor's Polish–Belarusian mercenary group Volka, who shoots Chuck while he attempts to warn Matt and Emily.

-Matt and Emily manage to lose the mercenaries, taking the children with them from school, before catching a flight to England.
-There Matt had hidden the ICS Key inside the manor belonging to Emily's estranged mother Ginny Curtis.
-She herself is a former MI6 sniper who leads an offshore NGO.

-Arriving in Heathrow, the family is pursued by both Volka and MI6, led by Emily's ex-boyfriend Baron.
-While they had hidden their former identities from their children, the couple have to reveal the truth to them once they witness their parents fending off Volka's mercenaries and evading the pursuing MI6.
+Matt and Emily briefly loses Volka's mercenaries, allowing them to take the children from school to escape from Atlanta onto a flight to England, where Matt had hidden the ICS Key inside the manor belonging to Emily's estranged mother, former MI6 sniper, Ginny Curtis.
+Arriving in Heathrow, the family is again pursued by Volka, as well as the MI6, led by Emily's ex-boyfriend Baron.
+While they had hidden their former identities from their children, the couple are forced to reveal the truth to them once they witness their parents fending off Volka's mercenaries and evading the pursuing MI6.